Your Security Score Is High, But Your Business Is Still at Risk

 How can financial institutions secure BYOD devices without invading employee privacy?

 Mobile Application Management creates a secure container for work apps and data on personal devices without managing the device itself.
 The organization controls the work container including encryption, PIN requirements, and remote wipe.
 Personal apps, photos, and browsing remain private and unmonitored.
-This approach balances BYOD security for financial services with employee privacy expectations.
+This balances BYOD security for financial services with employee privacy expectations.

 How often should financial institutions review their Microsoft Secure Score?